PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. versionadded:: 1.6.0

+  .. versionchanged:: 1.7.0
+    Prior to 1.7.0 :func:`SetTagResponseAction` would not overwrite an existing tag value if already set.

   Associate a tag named ``name`` with a value of ``value`` to this response.
-  This function will not overwrite an existing tag.
-If the tag already exists it will keep its original value.
+  This function will overwrite any existing tag value.
   Subsequent rules are processed after this action.
   Note that this function was called :func:`TagResponseAction` before 1.6.0.